Picture for SDS Compliance

 TELL ME!
 SUBMISSION OF HINTS AND COMPLAINT MANAGEMENT

-Compliance rules only make sense if violations of these rules become known as well, so that appropriate actions can be taken against them in order to prevent them from happening again in the future.
-For this purpose, the whistleblowing procedure “Tell me!” exists.
-Every person that gains knowledge of a compliance breach at SDS or would like to complain about a employee or business partner in connection with the business relationship with misconduct can do so by reporting to sds-compliance@sds.at.
-A misconduct, a rule violation or a reasonable suspicion of a violation of regulations or (internal) guidelines can be reported with or without specifying one’s own name.
+Compliance rules only make sense if violations become known so that they can be properly addressed and prevented in the future.
+For this purpose, the reporting system “Tell me!” exists.
+Anyone who becomes aware of a compliance violation at SDS or wishes to report misconduct by an employee or business partner in connection with the business relationship with SDS can do so by sending a report to sds-compliance@sds.at, providing their name, or anonymously via the Deutsche Telekom Group’s whistleblower portal.
+Misconduct, rule violations, or justified suspicions of breaches of legal regulations, guidelines, and internal policies can be reported there.

 In compliance with the HSchG (Whistleblower Protection Act), whistleblowers (and individuals close to them) are under special protection, in particular their identity and other information related to them.
 The whistleblower will be informed within 7 days of submission of the hint and will be notified of any follow-up measures within 3 months (if the whistleblower’s contact details are known).